MyNameIs-13/indiahunter_discord_bot/README.md

-# Wordle Statistics Discord Bot
+# inDiaHunter Discord Bot

+combines several functions:

-reads shared wordle data from specified channel and returns statistics about it.
+- reads shared wordle data from specified channel and returns statistics about it.
 Post the monthly statistic to a channel once each new month Reacts to the command `wordle_stats <month> <year> <users>` to provide statistic
 ![](Screenshot_2025-05-18_00-08-34.png)
+- keeps tracks of reminder and notifies users when they are due `/reminder`

 ## Requirements